DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-24-setting-up-permissions-iteration-2.md

 ### Clarifying that all users can see basic application information

-In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it wasn’t clear that everyone gets to see everything (except for safeguarding information).
+In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it was not clear that everyone gets to see everything (except for safeguarding information).

 If we explain this on the permissions page
 Then users will be able to see that the ‘make decisions’ and ‘see safeguarding information’ are in addition to being able to see

 ### Clarifying what each permission means

-In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it wasn’t clear to users exactly what each permissions relates to exactly.
+In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it was not clear to users exactly what each permissions relates to exactly.

 If we add descriptions of each permission
 Then users can find out exactly what they mean